 Welcome to Outdoorsy Black Women!
 We’re so glad to have you and can’t wait to meet you.
 In the meantime, here’s a collection of information and tips to help you make the most of your experience in this community.
 However, the best way to learn about Outdoorsy Black Women is to dive in— add friends, join groups, participate in discussions, start new conversations on the timeline, and much more. 😀

 What is Outdoorsy Black Women?

-Simply put, Outdoorsy Black Women is a social network created by a Black Woman (Toyin Ajayi) for Black Women.
-I wanted to help Black Women connect on their love and/or curiosity of all things outdoorsy.
+Simply put, Outdoorsy Black Women is a social network created by a Black Woman (Toyin Ajayi) for all Black Women.
+Whether you’re cis, a trans woman, or non-binary and feel comfortable being in spaces that center around experiences of Black Women, I wanted to help Black Women connect through their love and/or curiosity of all things outdoorsy.

 Who is Outdoorsy Black Women For?